apache/cordova-weinre/README.md

 ### other fun development-time hacks ###

-If you have the [wr tool](https://github.com/pmuellr/wr) installed, there are two `.wr` files available to run the two builds.
-If you run `wr` in the top-level directory, a full build is performed when the source changes.
-If you run `wr` in the `weinre.build` directory, a development-time build is performed.
+If you have the [wr tool](https://github.com/pmuellr/wr) installed, there is a `.wr` file available to run the development builds.

-The build is growl-enabled, so you can see a quick message when the build completes.
+The build is growl-enabled, so you can see a quick message when the build completes, as long as the `USE_GROWL` property is set in the `weinre.build/personal.properties` file.

 The command `weinre.server/weinre-hot` makes use of [node-supervisor](https://github.com/isaacs/node-supervisor) to re-launch the